pflanze/anysexpr/README.md

 * handle `#| |#` and `#;` style comments
 * Guile style keywords `#:foo`
 * performance tuning?, perhaps do not use genawaiter?
-* better error behaviour: parser should return errors but try to be able to continue?
+* better error behaviour: parser should return errors but try to make it possible to continue?
-* tests (large test corpora, round trip tests, fuzzing)
+* more tests (large test corpora, fuzzing round trips)
 * handle Guile, Clojure and other syntax versions
 * parametrization (generics) for tree generation / mapping (also/vs. Serde?)
 * lazy features as mentioned above